-My husband Chad and I are coming up on seven years together, and one year married.
+My husband Chad and I are coming up on nearly ten years together, and four years married.

 Throughout this time, we’ve gone through a lot—hurdles, successes, and nearly every milestone that comes up in a young relationship’s highs and lows.
 I’ve learned a lot.
 I’ve grown a lot.
 This growth has come independently and as a couple, and likely won’t stop anytime soon.

 I hope to explore “married musings,” to sort through these experiences, and whatever lessons pop up along the way.

 To start, one thing has stood out as a factor to a working marriage, at least for us: it’s important to have pieces of your identity that remain your own.

 When I was 16, my softball team went to the state tournament.
 This, to say the least, was a big deal.
 It was the first time Gunnison High School softball returned to the ‘ship in many years (they haven’t been back since), and it was made even sweeter by our status as an underdog team.
 We were fresh faces, filled with hope and just barely learning how to win.